webuildsg/webuild/readme.md

 #We Build SG

 Who are we?
-We are **technies** - developers, designers, programmers, hackers or makers.
+We are **techies** - developers, designers, programmers, hackers or makers.

 - **veteran techies** to get introduced to the community of open events and open source
 - **wannabe techies** to get examples of great open source projects and  events to meet mentors